Darwin College, Cambridge: Notable alumni

-Darwin College is associated with a number of distinguished alumni including former students, fellows of the college and past masters.
-Darwinians have achieved great success in a wide variety of careers including as scientists, lawyers, politicians, academics, civil servants, diplomats, and representatives of international organisations.
+Darwin College is associated with a number of distinguished alumni in fields such as scientists, lawyers, politicians, academics, civil servants, diplomats, and representatives of international organisations.

 Elizabeth Blackburn, the 2009 Nobel laureate in medicine, studied for her PhD at Darwin.
 Eric Maskin, the 2007 Nobel laureate in economics, was a visiting student in 1975–76.
+John Clarke was the first president of the Darwin Students' association during his PhD, and one of the 2025 Nobel laureates in physics.